Welcome to the 2018 Spring IBExpo Workshop Instructor Registration

 Mary Soucy, of Bead Me A Story, creates unique chain maille items in mixed media from her Glen Burnie, Maryland studio in the suburbs of Baltimore.
 Originally a seed bead and polymer clay artist, she finds new ways to use beads, rings, rubber and metal in her chain maille items.
 As a chain maille supplier, it offers Mary the opportunity to experiment with a lot of different items to see if they can be worked into her chain maille designs.
 Mary creates everything from whimsical and colorful flowers from rubber and acrylic to elegant rhinestone creations.
 Basically, she is someone who has a hard time thinking inside the box.

-In addition to making jewelry and selling supplies, Mary enjoys teaching at her local Maryland bead store, Bead Soup, as well as at other east coast bead stores for one day or weekend events.
-Her projects have been featured in special editions of Bead Stringing as well as Step by Step Wire magazine and she will be teaching at the Bead & Button show in Milwaukee, WI for the first time this year.
+In addition to making jewelry and selling supplies, Mary enjoys teaching at her local Maryland bead store as well as at other east coast bead stores.
+She has most recently offered classes for The Bead & Button Show as well as Bead Fest.
+Her projects have been featured in special editions of Bead Stringing as well as Step by Step Wire magazine.

 Website: www.melodymacduffee.com, Email: [email protected]